 Types of Political Systems

-Democratic systems allow citizens to take part in politics, mainly through fair elections.
+Democratic political systems allow citizens to take part in politics, mainly through fair elections.
 They focus on personal freedoms, human rights, and fairness under the law.
-Key points include:

-Authoritarian systems have power held by one leader or a small group, limiting freedoms and political choices.
-Main features include:
+Authoritarian political systems have power held by one leader or a small group, limiting freedoms and political choices.

 Examples include totalitarian governments and military dictatorships.

-Hybrid systems mix democratic and authoritarian elements.
+Hybrid poilitical systems mix democratic and authoritarian elements.
 They may have some democratic features, like elections, but also use authoritarian methods.
-Key traits include:

 Knowing these political systems is important for understanding how different governments affect people’s rights and the overall society.
 Each system influences how citizens live and how the government operates.